-41 Palestinian Protesters Killed, Gaza Officials Say, As U.S. Opens Jerusalem Embassy
+43 Palestinian Protesters Killed, Gaza Officials Say, As U.S. Opens Jerusalem Embassy

 More than 35,000 people are protesting along the Gaza border, the Israel Defense Forces say.
 The army says it killed three protesters who were trying to set a bomb next to the security fence in Rafah.
 It's the most deaths in one day the area has seen since the summer of 2014, when more than 2,000 Palestinians died.

 The number of casualties rose steadily on Monday, as the opening of the American embassy at 4 p.m. local time (9 a.m.
 ET) neared.
+The health ministry published a list of the dead, showing that their ages ranged from 14 to 39 years old.

 As news of the violence spread, U.N.
 Secretary-General Antonio Guterres – who is slated to visit President Trump in Washington on Friday – said he is "particularly worried" about what he called "the high number of people killed," according to the AP.